underethsea/wineth-docs/docs/contracts.md

 # Contract Addresses
 winETH.org uses the PoolTogether V5 smart contracts.
+The winETH prize vault was deployed from the original [PoolTogether PrizeVault factory](https://optimistic.etherscan.io/address/0xec9f59bd06465b105e719c0b0483a4ed6a656775).
 All contracts are audited and verified.
 You can view all audit reports [here](https://docs.pooltogether.com/security/audits).

 ## OPTIMISM MAINNET
 Contract | Address
 --- | ---